Best Sandals for Neuropathy for Minimal Pain

 • The sole has a supportive arch and excellent shock-absorbing cushioning.

-• The rubber outsole offers excellent grip, and there is a TPU shank for better stability.
+• The rubber outsole offers excellent grip and a TPU shank for better stability.

 • You can also choose from a few color variations in this model.